QuickBooks Enterprise vs. QuickBooks Online

 QuickBooks Online is a popular accounting software known for its affordable price and user-friendly interface.
 The software offers features that enable you to track sales and expenses, create estimates, manage customers, and collaborate with an outside accountant.
 The software also features an invoicing module, which allows you to have your customers pay via credit card or ACH bank transfer.

-For any area that QuickBooks Online falls short in, the QuickBooks Apps store has hundreds of apps and add-ons available.
-These add-ons typically allow for non-financial functionality that QuickBooks doesn’t provide in their base package.
+For any area where QuickBooks Online falls short, the QuickBooks Apps store has hundreds of apps and add-ons available.
+These add-ons typically allow for non-financial functionality that QuickBooks doesn’t provide in its base package.
 This includes expense management, time tracking, CRM, and cash flow forecasting.
-Due to the flexibility these apps provide, QuickBooks Online can be as simple or as advanced of a program as you want.
+Due to the flexibility these apps provide, QuickBooks Online can be as simple or as advanced a program as you want.

 How Much Does QuickBooks Enterprise Cost?